 Tourists and Egyptians look at a huge granite statue of King Ramses II (C) after the completion of the restoration work, hours after the Egyptian Ministry of Antiquities revealed the contents of a ...

 IIIF provides researchers rich metadata and media viewing options for comparison of works across cultural heritage collections.
 Visit the IIIF page to learn more.
-Ramses II, at the Luxor Temple, Egypt ...
+"This relief from the Temple of Luxor ...

 Archaeologists in Egypt have discovered the remains of an ancient temple belonging to King Ramses II.
 Egypt's Ministry of Antiquities says that the discovery was made by an Egyptian-Czech mission in ...